 Program Part II:

-- Some Machine learning on graphs: community detection, label propagation, combining graph and data on nodes, keywords/tags in communities (TF/IDF of texts in network communities).
+- Some unsupervised and semi-supervised machine learning on graphs: clustering and community detection, label propagation, combining the graph structure with data on nodes (attributed graph).
 How to apply to large graphs: relation with part I) on graph sampling.

-- Exploring online data via an API where access is limited.
+- Exploring online data: online graph sampling via an API where access is limited.
 Example of Wikipedia and social networks (Reddit pushshift API or Twitter).
-Equivalence with graph sampling.

 - Mini project on real and fresh large graph data, using an API and combining what has been learned during the day.

 The audience should be familiar with coding in Python.
 Basic knowledge of Git, requests to APIs is desirable but not mandatory, as well as basic knowledge about graphs (node, edge, attributes and properties).
 A short introduction on how to build a graph from CSV files using python modules Pandas and Networkx will be provided during the first hour.
 For those who can not run Python on their computer, we will ensure most of the tutorial can be run using the online tool myBinder.